Assistive technology: For children

 Children with severe disabilities can develop learned helplessness, which makes them lose interest in their environment.
 Robotic arms are used to provide an alternative method to engage in joint play activities.
-These robotic arms allows children to manipulate real objects in the context of play activities.
+These robotic arms allow children to manipulate real objects in the context of play activities.

+Children with disabilities have challenges in accessing play and social interactions.
+Play is essential for the physical, emotional, and social well-being of all children.
+The use of assistive technology has been recommended to facilitate the communication, mobility, and independence of children with disabilities.
+Augmentative Alternative Communication (AAC) devices have been shown to facilitate the growth and development of language as well as increase rates of symbolic play in children with cognitive disabilities.
+AAC devices can be no-tech (sign language and body language), low-tech (picture boards, paper and pencils), or high-tech (tablets and speech generating devices).
+The choice of AAC device is very important and should be determined on a case-by-case basis by speech therapists and assistive technology professionals.
+The early introduction of powered mobility has been shown to positively impact the play and psychosocial skills of children who are unable to move independently.
+Powered cars, such as the Go Baby Go program, have emerged as a cost-effective means of facilitating the inclusion of children with mobility impairments in school.

 Visual impairments

 Many people with serious visual impairments live independently, using a wide range of tools and techniques.
 Examples of assistive technology for visually impairment include screen readers, screen magnifiers, Braille embossers, desktop video magnifiers, and voice recorders.

 Screen readers

 Screen readers are used to help the visually impaired to easily access electronic information.
-These software programs run on a computer in order to convey the displayed information through voice (text-to-speech) or braille (refreshable braille displays) in combination with magnification for low vision users in some cases.
+These software programs run on a computer to convey the displayed information through voice (text-to-speech) or braille (refreshable braille displays) in combination with magnification for low vision users in some cases.
 There are a variety of platforms and applications available for a variety of costs with differing feature sets.

-Some example of screen readers are Apple VoiceOver, Google TalkBack and Microsoft Narrator.
-This software is provided free of charge on all Apple devices.
-Apple VoiceOver includes the option to magnify the screen, control the keyboard, and provide verbal descriptions to describe what is happening on the screen.
-There are thirty languages to select from.
-It also has the capacity to read aloud file content, as well as web pages, E-mail messages, and word processing files.
+Some example of screen readers are Apple VoiceOver, CheckMeister browser, Google TalkBack and Microsoft Narrator.

-As mentioned above, screen readers may rely on the assistance of text-to-speech tools.
-To use the text-to-speech tools, the documents must in an electronic form, that is uploaded as the digital format.
+Screen readers may rely on the assistance of text-to-speech tools.
+To use the text-to-speech tools, the documents must be in an electronic form, which is uploaded as the digital format.
 However, people usually will use the hard copy documents scanned into the computer, which cannot be recognized by the text-to-speech software.
-To solve this issue, people always use Optical Character Recognition technology accompanied with text-to-speech software.
+To solve this issue, people often use Optical Character Recognition technology accompanied with text-to-speech software.